- Other Title

 This was Gilbert's favourite print.
-It was created in 1968 in Long Bay Gaol, Sydney, while he was serving a fourteen-year prison sentence.
+It was created in 1968 in Long Bay Gaol, Sydney, while he was serving a fourteen-year prison sentence for murder.
 It was one of the first prints made by an Aboriginal artist, using materials scrounged from his surroundings: '... old brittle lino off the prison floor' and tools made '... from a spoon, Gem razor blades and nails'.

 Gilbert believed that life for Australian Aboriginal people was too real, too close to the knuckle of oppression for abstract interpretation.
 Beneath the surface tranquillity of 'Christmas Eve in the land of the dispossessed' is a bold statement, vibrantly drawn, of the dislocation and disparity between Indigenous and non-indigenous peoples in Australia.